Centura Health has more experts in more places throughout the region. Start your health journey by finding the right one for you.

 Our circadian rhythm is our body's natural time clock.
 The circadian rhythm is influenced by body temperature, sunlight, and other time cues.
 Occasionally certain circumstances can cause your circadian rhythm to go out of sync.
 When this occurs, you may have difficulty falling asleep and waking at your regular times.
 A few examples of circadian rhythm disorders are jet lag and shift work.

 The Penrose-St. Francis Sleep Disorders Center can address all of the above disorders.
-For more information, talk to your primary care physician or call us at 719-571-8868.
+For more information, contact us.

 Our search tools require a zip code to match the location nearest you.